OP-TEE/build/faq.md

 Yes!

 ### How do I port OP-TEE to another platform?
-- Start by reading the [LCU14-302 How To Port OP-TEE To Another Platform] deck and have a look at the [LCU14-302 YouTube clip] that complements the deck.
+- Start by reading the [porting_guidelines.md].
-  Beware that the presentation is more than three years old, so even though it's a good source, there might be parts that are not relevant any longer.
+- There might be some interesting information in the [LCU14-302 How To Port OP-TEE To Another Platform] deck and the [LCU14-302 YouTube clip] that complements the deck.
+Beware that the presentation is more than three years old, so even though it is a good source, there might be parts that are not relevant any longer.
 - As a good example for an **ARMv8-A** patch enabling OP-TEE support on a new device, please see the [ZynqMP port] that enabled support for running OP-TEE on Xilinx UltraScale+ Zynq MPSoC.
 Besides that there are similar patches for [Juno